FAQ

 T - TELL Your parent, carer or a trusted adult if someone or something makes you feel uncomfortable or worried.

-I would advise that you contact our Stop it Now! helpline for tailored advice and support.
 Our trained operators will be able to discuss your situation with you in more detail and signpost you to the most appropriate resources.
 Additionally, speaking over the telephone allows us to ask you follow up questions and notice nuances.
 Please be reassured that our helpline is anonymous, confidential and free to phone from a landline.

 You also might want to have a look at the NSPCC and the services that they can offer to children that have experienced abuse.
 You can find out about them here.